 Pursuant to Rule 2710(h) of the National Association of Securities Dealers, Inc. Conduct Rules, this offering is being conducted in accordance with the applicable provisions of Rule 2720 of the Conduct Rules because more than 10% of our estimated net proceeds will be paid to Branch Banking and Trust Company, an affiliate of BB&T Capital Markets.
-Of our \$97.0 million in estimated net proceeds from this offering, we anticipate that \$31.9 million will be used to repay amounts outstanding under our secured line of credit with First Tennessee Bank.
+Of our \$92.1 million in estimated net proceeds from this offering, we anticipate that \$31.9 million will be used to repay amounts outstanding under our secured line of credit with First Tennessee Bank.
 Branch Banking and Trust Company is a 50% participant in the secured line of credit.
 Rule 2720 requires that the public offering price of the shares of common stock not be higher than that recommended by a "qualified independent underwriter" meeting certain standards.
 Accordingly, Stephens Inc. is assuming the responsibilities of acting as the qualified independent underwriter in pricing this offering and conducting due diligence.
 The public offering price of the shares of common stock is no higher than the price recommended by Stephens Inc. BB&T Capital Markets has agreed to indemnify Stephens Inc. for any liability it incurs as a result of its service as the qualified independent underwriter.

 Prior to this offering, there has been no public market for our common stock.
-The initial public offering price for our common stock was determined through negotiations between us and the underwriters' representative.
-A pricing committee of our board of directors approved the initial public offering price following such negotiations.
-Principal factors considered in these negotiations included:
+The initial public offering price for our common stock will be determined through negotiations between us and the underwriters' representative.
+A pricing committee of our board of directors will approve the initial public offering price following such negotiations.
+Principal factors we expect to be considered in these negotiations include:

-- · the information presented in this prospectus and otherwise available to the underwriters; - the history of and the prospects for our industry; - the ability of our management; - · our past and present operations; - · our historical results of operations; - · our prospects for future operational results; - the general condition of the securities markets at the time of this offering; and - the recent market prices of, and demand for, publicly traded common stock of comparable companies.
+- the information presented in this prospectus and otherwise available to the underwriters; - the history of and the prospects for our industry; - the ability of our management; - · our past and present operations; - · our historical results of operations; - our prospects for future operational results; - the general condition of the securities markets at the time of this offering; and - the recent market prices of, and demand for, publicly traded common stock of comparable companies.

+The estimated initial public offering price range set forth on the cover page of this prospectus is subject to change as a result of market conditions and other factors.
 We cannot be sure that the initial public offering price will correspond to the price at which the common stock will trade in the public market following this offering or that an active trading market for the common stock will develop and continue after this offering.